 Can mold grow on steel framing?

 No. Mold requires three things to grow: mold spores (which exist everywhere there is air), moisture, and organic material, which provides the food for mold.
 Steel does not contain any organic material, and therefore cannot support mold growth.
-However, if someone or something has left a residue of organic material on the steel framing, there is a chance that given the right conditions, mold could grow on the organic material, but it isn’t likely.

 Won’t the steel frame rust?

 No. The use of a zinc coating on the steel protects it from corrosion for the life of the structure.
 Steel’s galvanized, inherent chemical sacrificing qualities immediately protect any cut, scrape or damage thus preventing rust or maintenance.